Heat resistance of SUMIKASUPER LCP

 PPS-GF40 460 556

-The following data show the temperature dependence of dynamic viscoelasticity for the elastic modulus for comparing SUMIKASUPER LCP, crystalline polymers (PEEK), and amorphous polymers (PES).
-For PEEK, there is a significant decrease in the elastic modulus at 140°C, while LCP maintains high mechanical properties even at 200°C and above without showing glass transition behavior.
-Thermal analysis using a differential scanning calorimeter (DSC) also indicates no thermal transition (Tg) that is seen with conventional crystalline and amorphous polymers.
-There is also no clear melting point observed with SUMIKASUPER LCP.
-SUMIKASUPER LCP appears to melt at the liquid crystallization temperature (Tlc).
-This indicates that the tool temperature can be set widely up to the molding temperature.
+The dynamic viscoelasticity data of the temperature dependence of the elastic modulus of SUMIKASUPER LCP compared with a crystalline polymer (PEEK) and an amorphous polymer (PES) is shown below.
+While PEEK shows a significant drop in the elastic modulus at 140°C, SUMIKASUPER LCP maintains high mechanical properties even at temperatures above 200°C and does not exhibit glass transition behavior.
+In fact, thermal analysis using a differential scanning calorimeter (DSC) does not show a thermal transition (Tg) like that seen in conventional crystalline and amorphous polymers.
+SUMIKASUPER SUMIKASUPER LCP appears to melt at the liquid crystal temperature (Tlc).
+This has the advantage that the mold temperature can be freely set as long as it is below the molding temperature.

-SUMIKASUPER LCP possesses the highest soldering heat resistance among all heat-resistant engineering plastics.
+SUMIKASUPER LCP has the highest solder heat resistance among heat-resistant engineering plastics.

-Table 3-1-3 Soldering Heat Resistance of SUMIKASUPER LCP
+Table 3-1-3 Solder heat resistance of SUMIKASUPER LCP

-Table 3-1-3 Soldering Heat Resistance of SUMIKASUPER LCP
+Table 3-1-3 Solder heat resistance of SUMIKASUPER LCP

 Solder: H60A (60% tin, 40% lead)

 SUMIKASUPER LCP has excellent long-term heat resistance.
-The following data show the relative temperature index (RTI) for SUMIKASUPER LCP.
-The RTI indicates the temperature at which the impact strength (Imp) and tensile strength (Str) of the electrical properties (Elec) and mechanical properties (Mech) become half their initial values after the material is aged 100,000 hours.
-Generally, deterioration is faster for thin test pieces, so RTI evaluation for UL is performed according to the thickness of the test piece.
+The relative temperature index (RTI) of SUMIKASUPER LCP is as follows.
+RTI indicates the temperature at which the electrical properties (Elec) and mechanical properties (Mech) of impact strength (Imp) and tensile strength (Str) become half of their initial values after 100,000 hours of aging.
+Generally, thinner test pieces deteriorate faster, so UL performs RTI evaluation according to the thickness of the test piece.

 Grade Thickness